 tune2fsfilesystem managing utility.
 Using

-tune2fswe can export some important information related to filesystem health check.
-The following linux command will tell as when was the last time the filesystem
+tune2fswe can export some important information related to file system health check.

 tune2fscommand relates to how many times our

 $ sudo tune2fs -l /dev/sdX | grep Mount Mount count: 157